osixia/container-baseimage/README.md

 This file is used to make process.sh ready to be run and customize the service setup based on run time environment.

-For example at run time we would like to introduce ourself so we will use an environment variable WHO_AM_I set by command line with --env.
+For example at run time we would like to introduce ourselves so we will use an environment variable WHO_AM_I set by command line with --env.
 So we add WHO_AM_I value to index.html file but we want to do that only on the first container start because on restart the index.html file will already contains our name:

     #!/bin/bash -e
     FIRST_START_DONE="${CONTAINER_STATE_DIR}/nginx-first-start-done"